0xPolygonHermez/erigon/README.md

 A datadir must be mounted to the container to persist the chain data between runs.

 Example commands:
-- Mainnet `docker run -p 8545:8545 -v  /datadirs:/datadirs hermeznetwork/cdk-erigon  --config="./mainnet.yaml" --datadir='/datadirs/mainnet'`
+- Mainnet `docker run -p 8545:8545 -v ./cdk-erigon-data/:~/.cdk-erigon/data hermeznetwork/cdk-erigon  --config="./mainnet.yaml"`
-- Cardona `docker run -p 8545:8545 -v  /datadirs:/datadirs hermeznetwork/cdk-erigon  --config="./cardona.yaml" --datadir='/datadirs/cardona'`
-- Cardona Internal `docker run -p 8545:8545 -v  /datadirs:/datadirs hermeznetwork/cdk-erigon  --config="./cardona-internal.yaml" --datadir='/datadirs/cardona-internal'`
+- Cardona `docker run -p 8545:8545 -v ./cdk-erigon-data/:~/.cdk-erigon/data hermeznetwork/cdk-erigon  --config="./cardona.yaml"`

 ### Config
 The examples are comprehensive but there are some key fields which will need setting e.g. `datadir`, and others you may wish to change